jniluo15/jbcs_git_basics/README.md

 - Run this command in your terminal: ```$git clone `git@gitlab.cs.usna.edu:YOUR-GITLAB-HANDLE/branch_and_merge_exercise.git` ``` (use `CTRL-V` to paste the URL from GitLab)

-- The above command should create a new folder inside your current directory and make copy of everything in the Happy Fun Ball (branch_and_merge_exercise) remote repository, locally (on your computer) and initialize a new local git repository.
+- The above command should create a new folder inside your current directory with a copy of everything in the Happy Fun Ball (branch_and_merge_exercise) remote repository, locally (on your computer) and initialize a new local git repository.
  Let's check:

   - `cd branch_and_merge_exercise` into the cloned directory and then